20 Sep Zurich: quality of life by the lake

-When things go shaky, whether in my personal life or in the world, I seek the comfort of order and structure; and where better to find this than in clean, green Zurich.
+RevisitRepost: When things go shaky, I seek the comfort of order and structure; and where better to find this than in clean, green Zurich.

-This blog post on Zurich offers no more than a glimpse of the city with the world’s highest purchasing power.
-Two of the first things that struck me were the sound of sparrows and the fleets of bicycles, many with little children sitting snuggly in trailers behind.
+Zurich is the city with the world’s strongest purchasing power, after Los Angeles.
+The two first things that struck me were the sound of sparrows and the fleets of bicycles, many with little children sitting snuggly in trailers behind.

-Zurich is also the birthplace of the Dadaism, a satirical and nonsensical art movement started around the time of the First World War.
-As curator Gianni Jetzer of Hauser & Wirth’s Swiss contemporary art exhibition in London, Spiegelgasse, said: “The milieu of an overly rationalised Swiss society proved a breeding ground for an avant-garde defined by humour, nonsense and subjective realities.”
+Zurich is also the birthplace of Dadaism (think Man Ray and Marcel Duchamp, even though they aren’t Swiss), an art movement started around the time of the First World War.
+As curator Gianni Jetzer of Hauser & Wirth said: “The milieu of an overly rationalised Swiss society proved a breeding ground for an avant-garde defined by humour, nonsense and subjective realities.”

 Zurich loves art.
 The city has around 1,300 public art installations and more private art collectors than anywhere else in the world.